-- Discussed Health and Safety, and HR matters, at three Board Meetings. - Discussed detailed review of accident statistics, and presentation of Health and Safety Plan for 2022. - In running our Centres, maintained staff and customer safety as our top priority, with continuing investment in PPE, protective screens, signage, hand sanitiser and appropriate welfare facilities, along with a clear set of policies and operating procedures. - Maintained our hybrid working from home/office policy for office staff, with further investment in new equipment.
+- Discussed Health and Safety, and HR matters, at three Board Meetings. - Discussed detailed review of accident statistics, and presentation of Health and Safety Plan for 2023. - In running our Centres, maintained staff and customer safety as our top priority. - Maintained our hybrid working from home/office policy for office staff.